DavidBrown67/Dog-Photography/README.md

 #### **Expectations**
 * All parts of the website shall work smoothly
 * Confirmation shall be provided when submitting the contact form
-* All links to shall open the correct information in a new tab
+* All links shall open the correct information in a new tab

 [Back to Top](#table-of-contents)

 ---
 ## **Design**
-I want my website to be a calm and inviting place for the user that I feel befits people with dogs.
+I want my website to be a calm and inviting place for the user, that I feel befits people with dogs.
 Therefore, I want to use colours that reflect this enviornment.
 I used [Coolors](https://coolors.co/ "Coolors.co") to choose a suitable colour scheme.

 ### **Fonts**
-Because the website is designed to be a emotionally connective environment.
+Because the website is designed to be an emotionally connective environment.
 I wanted the font selection to be in keeping with this.
-I used [Google Fonts](https://fonts.google.com/ "Google Fonts") to choose a style The style I went with is.........
+I used [Google Fonts](https://fonts.google.com/ "Google Fonts") to choose a style The style I went with is Montserrat.

 ### **Icons**